Sempra Energy (NYSE:SRE) Updates FY 2022 Earnings Guidance

 Sempra Energy (NYSE:SRE – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $8.100-$8.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $8.460.
 The company issued revenue guidance of -.Sempra Energy also updated its FY 2023 guidance to $8.600-$9.200 EPS.

-Sempra Energy (NYSE:SRE – Get Rating) last posted its earnings results on Friday, February 25th.
-The utilities provider reported $2.16 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.02 by $0.14.
-Sempra Energy had a net margin of 9.38% and a return on equity of 10.67%.
-The business had revenue of $3.84 billion for the quarter, compared to analyst estimates of $3.52 billion.
-During the same period in the prior year, the company posted $1.90 EPS.
-The company’s revenue for the quarter was up 21.2% on a year-over-year basis.
-Analysts forecast that Sempra Energy will post 8.29 EPS for the current year.
+A number of equities research analysts have commented on the company.
+Mizuho upped their price target on Sempra Energy from $139.00 to $144.00 and gave the company a buy rating in a research report on Wednesday, December 22nd.
+TheStreet upgraded Sempra Energy from a c+ rating to a b rating in a research report on Wednesday, December 15th.
+Morgan Stanley reduced their price target on Sempra Energy from $155.00 to $151.00 and set an equal weight rating on the stock in a research report on Friday, February 18th.
+StockNews.com upgraded Sempra Energy from a sell rating to a hold rating in a research report on Thursday.
+Finally, KeyCorp upped their target price on Sempra Energy from $142.00 to $145.00 and gave the company an overweight rating in a research report on Thursday, January 13th.
+Six research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat, the stock presently has a consensus rating of Hold and a consensus price target of $146.14.

-Several equities research analysts have recently issued reports on the stock.
-Mizuho increased their target price on shares of Sempra Energy from $139.00 to $144.00 and gave the stock a buy rating in a research note on Wednesday, December 22nd.
-StockNews.com raised shares of Sempra Energy from a sell rating to a hold rating in a research note on Thursday.
-Morgan Stanley decreased their price target on shares of Sempra Energy from $155.00 to $151.00 and set an equal weight rating on the stock in a research note on Friday, February 18th.
-Wells Fargo & Company raised their price target on shares of Sempra Energy from $143.00 to $145.00 and gave the company an overweight rating in a research note on Monday, November 8th.
-Finally, KeyCorp raised their price target on shares of Sempra Energy from $142.00 to $145.00 and gave the company an overweight rating in a research note on Thursday, January 13th.
-Six analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, Sempra Energy has a consensus rating of Hold and a consensus price target of $146.14.
+The company also recently declared a quarterly dividend, which will be paid on Friday, April 15th.
+Investors of record on Friday, March 25th will be paid a dividend of $1.145 per share.
+This is an increase from Sempra Energy’s previous quarterly dividend of $1.10.
+This represents a $4.58 dividend on an annualized basis and a yield of 3.01%.
+The ex-dividend date of this dividend is Thursday, March 24th.
+Sempra Energy’s dividend payout ratio is 120.88%.

-In other Sempra Energy news, CAO Peter R. Wall sold 2,559 shares of the firm’s stock in a transaction that occurred on Tuesday, March 1st.
-The shares were sold at an average price of $144.45, for a total value of $369,647.55.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CAO Karen L. Sedgwick sold 908 shares of the firm’s stock in a transaction that occurred on Friday, January 28th.
-The stock was sold at an average price of $135.08, for a total transaction of $122,652.64.
+In other news, CAO Peter R. Wall sold 2,559 shares of the stock in a transaction that occurred on Tuesday, March 1st.
+The stock was sold at an average price of $144.45, for a total value of $369,647.55.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CAO Karen L. Sedgwick sold 908 shares of the stock in a transaction that occurred on Friday, January 28th.
+The stock was sold at an average price of $135.08, for a total value of $122,652.64.
 The disclosure for this sale can be found here.
-Insiders sold a total of 6,296 shares of company stock worth $860,070 over the last three months.
-Corporate insiders own 0.10% of the company’s stock.
+Over the last ninety days, insiders have sold 6,296 shares of company stock worth $860,070.
+0.10% of the stock is owned by company insiders.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-Parametric Portfolio Associates LLC increased its holdings in shares of Sempra Energy by 2.6% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 876,983 shares of the utilities provider’s stock worth $116,007,000 after buying an additional 22,004 shares during the last quarter.
-California State Teachers Retirement System increased its holdings in shares of Sempra Energy by 4.4% during the 4th quarter.
-California State Teachers Retirement System now owns 606,631 shares of the utilities provider’s stock worth $80,245,000 after buying an additional 25,643 shares during the last quarter.
-Glenmede Trust Co.
-NA increased its holdings in shares of Sempra Energy by 7.9% during the 4th quarter.
-Glenmede Trust Co.
-NA now owns 21,597 shares of the utilities provider’s stock worth $2,856,000 after buying an additional 1,577 shares during the last quarter.
-Horizon Investments LLC increased its holdings in shares of Sempra Energy by 15.9% during the 4th quarter.
-Horizon Investments LLC now owns 7,051 shares of the utilities provider’s stock worth $933,000 after buying an additional 965 shares during the last quarter.
-Finally, Toroso Investments LLC increased its holdings in shares of Sempra Energy by 15.8% during the 4th quarter.
-Toroso Investments LLC now owns 3,961 shares of the utilities provider’s stock worth $524,000 after buying an additional 539 shares during the last quarter.
-Institutional investors and hedge funds own 84.91% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the stock.
+Toroso Investments LLC increased its position in shares of Sempra Energy by 15.8% during the fourth quarter.
+Toroso Investments LLC now owns 3,961 shares of the utilities provider’s stock valued at $524,000 after acquiring an additional 539 shares during the last quarter.
+California State Teachers Retirement System grew its holdings in Sempra Energy by 4.4% during the fourth quarter.
+California State Teachers Retirement System now owns 606,631 shares of the utilities provider’s stock valued at $80,245,000 after purchasing an additional 25,643 shares during the period.
+Horizon Investments LLC grew its holdings in Sempra Energy by 15.9% during the fourth quarter.
+Horizon Investments LLC now owns 7,051 shares of the utilities provider’s stock valued at $933,000 after purchasing an additional 965 shares during the period.
+Parametric Portfolio Associates LLC grew its holdings in Sempra Energy by 2.6% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 876,983 shares of the utilities provider’s stock valued at $116,007,000 after purchasing an additional 22,004 shares during the period.
+Finally, Boston Private Wealth LLC bought a new position in Sempra Energy during the fourth quarter valued at $223,000.
+84.91% of the stock is owned by institutional investors.

 About Sempra Energy (Get Rating)